MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ## Overview

-Mograph Mentor is an online motion graphics school.
-Our mission is to challenge the current status of higher education in the Art field.
-Through on-demand training and mentorship classes, we help artists and animators learn new skills, create original work for their portfolio to ultimately launch their careers.
+Mograph Mentor offers online motion graphics courses, challenging the conventional higher education model in the arts.
+Our on-demand training and mentorship classes enable artists to sharpen their skills and launch successful careers.
+This case study highlight, as a co-founder, how I've reimagined our online presence through a website and brand overhaul.

+*After 3 years of hard work and *

 ## Deliverables

-I joined Mograph Mentor in late 2018 when the company was a side-project.
-My business partner needed a technical and design-savvy partner to help achieve the company’s vision.
+When I joined Mograph Mentor in late 2018, the company's vision was more extensive than its current trajectory.
+My business partner had passionately embarked on this endeavor as a side-project.
+While the initial steps were commendable, the potential was vast, and to truly tap into it, there was a need for a shift.

-My first mission was to design a new website capable of supporting the business’ growth and course catalog expansion.
-For this project I designed:

-- **A new company website**
-- **New Brand Identity (i.e., logo, color palette, typography, brand guidelines)**
+Our mutual goal became clear: transform this side-project into a full-fledged startup with a mission.
+We aimed not just to operate in the motion design world but to revolutionize the way to learn.
+Our mission was to equip artists with new skills, giving them a competitive edge and paving the way for abundant work opportunities.

+While strategizing on the business and plotting out marketing blueprints, it became increasingly clear that the company's face, its brand identity, and digital presence, needed a complete overhaul.
+This was more than just a design revamp; it was about setting the tone for what Mograph Mentor would represent in the industry.

+Thus, my first significant project was twofold:

+- *Refreshing the brand identity*: The objective was to encapsulate the essence, vision, and mission of Mograph Mentor into a recognizable and resonant brand identity.
+This involved curating a color palette, typography, and brand guidelines that would set us apart in a rapidly evolving industry.
+- *Revamping the company website*: Our marketing website was the main entry point into our offering.
+It was crucial to design a user-friendly, engaging, and informative site that catered not just to our existing community but also to potential mentors.
+The challenge was to construct a site capable of supporting our envisaged business growth and the forthcoming expansion of our course catalog.

 <div class="col-half--left">

-<h4 class="no-marg-v">Role</h4>
+<h4 class="no-marg-v">Roles</h4>
 Product Manager, Product Designer, Web Developer, and Product Marketer.

 <h4>Skills</h4>
-User Research, Competitor Analysis, Data Analysis, Wireframing, Prototyping, High-fidelity Visual Design, Usability Testing, Product Marketing, Stakeholder Presentations.
+User Research, Competitor Analysis, Data Analysis, Wireframing, Prototyping, High-fidelity Visual Design, Usability Testing, Product Marketing, Leadership and Communication.

 </div>
 <div class="col-half--right">